Matt Hancock blames infected staff for bringing Covid into care homes

 And he accused some care home bosses of “unscrupulously” using workers infected with the virus, in behaviour which he blasted as “scandalous”.

+He also said that the then chief executive of NHS England Sir Simon Stevens was “determined” to ensure that elderly patients who did not need urgent treatment were discharged from hospital to free up beds, whether to care homes or their own homes.

-The former minister – who quit after breaching social distancing guidelines in an affair with aide Gina Coladangelo and has recently starred on ITV’s I’m a Celebrity Get Me Out of Here! – said that he warned cabinet two months before the first Covid lockdown that deaths in the UK could reach 820,000.
+The former minister – who quit after breaching social distancing guidelines in an affair with aide Gina Coladangelo and has recently starred on ITV’s I’m a Celebrity...
+Get Me Out of Here! – said that he warned cabinet two months before the first Covid lockdown that deaths in the UK could reach 820,000.

-But he said that the reaction of cabinet colleagues was “somewhat ‘shrug shrug’” and claimed that then prime minister Boris Johnson told him when first warned about the novel virus in China on 7 January 2020: “You keep an eye on it.
+But he said that the reaction of cabinet colleagues was “somewhat ‘shrug shrug’” and claimed that the then prime minister Boris Johnson told him when first warned about the novel virus in China on 7 January 2020: “You keep an eye on it.
 It will probably go away.”

 Mr Hancock claimed that Mr Johnson’s top aide Dominic Cummings delayed the government’s response to coronavirus because he thought it was “a distraction from our official withdrawal from the EU” that month.